venmo/venmo.github.io/_posts/2014-08-28-data-driven-design-at-venmo.md

 The engineering team’s first use of Looker occurred during a recent app release and design change.

 Up until recently, the compose screen on the venmo iOS app had the design seen below.
-A user would enter her friend's name, payment amount, and payment description, and then would select whether she wanted to pay or charge.
+A user would enter her friend’s name, payment amount, and payment description, and then would select whether she wanted to pay or charge.

 Once the user selected pay or charge, they were taken to a confirmation screen to send payment or send charge.
 This binary option forced a user to choose and confirm their action.